C.02 Prisoner telephone calls

 For no contact conditions (NCC), the details of the specified person must be entered into the IOMS Remand - No Contact Persons screen.

 Contact or address details of the specified person(s) must not be entered into any file notes or the IOMS alert - these must be entered into the IOMS - Remand - No Contact Persons screen only.

-- On receiving the completed application from the prisoner prison staff must:
+- On receiving the completed request [C.02.Form.01 Prisoner telephone number request] from a prisoner staff must:

 - verify* that each name and number is correct

-* Newly transferred prisoners approved phone numbers do not require re-checking / verifying and should be entered into the PTCCS as soon as practicable.
+* Newly transferred prisoners approved phone numbers do not require rechecking / verifying.

 - obtain from each of the nominated call recipients their consent to receiving calls from the prisoner

 - enquire from the nominated call recipient whether the prisoner is subjected to a contact restriction**.

 ** If staff have prior knowledge there is any contact restriction in place the staff cannot contact the recipient on the prisoner's behalf, unless the contact is permitted under the type of contact restriction, or there is evidence of consent for the contact.

 - If they confirm the existence of a contact restriction, staff must advise them that they must seek a variation to the restriction (if applicable) (see [C.01.Res.05 Types of contact restrictions]) before the prisoner is permitted to have outward phone contact to any person protected by the restriction at that phone number except where contact is: